devfile/api/docs/proposals/console/devfile-import.md

   name: nodejs
   version: 1.0.0
   attributes:
-    alpha.build-dockerfile: ./mydir/Dockerfile # is a relative path to the context dir containing src files in the repo
+    alpha.build-context: mydir # key:value pair that establishes the context dir for Docker builds relative to devfile.yaml alpha.build-dockerfile: Dockerfile # key:value pair that specifies the location of the Dockerfile relative to alpha.build-context
 components:
-- name: myapplication
+  - name: runtime
     attributes:
       tool: console-import # key:value pair used to filter container type component that only the Console Devfile Import is interested in
     container:
-    image: buildContextImageOutput:latest # this is the image which will be used by the Console's buildConfig output
+      image: imageplaceholder # image which will be used by the buildConfig output but not supported for Dev Preview, defaults to Console's application name
+      memoryLimit: 1024Mi
       endpoints:
-    - name: http-3000 # define endpoints in devfile.yaml, rather than hardcoding a default
+        - name: http-3000
+          targetPort: 3000 # define endpoints in devfile.yaml, that will be used for the devfile service
-      targetPort: 3000
-    env:
-      - name: FOO # set container env through the devfile.yaml for the container
+  - name: runtime2 # other components ignored by the Console Devfile Import
-        value: "bar"
-- name: otherapplication1
     container:
-    image: someimage1
+      image: registry.access.redhat.com/ubi8/nodejs-12:1-45
+      memoryLimit: 1024Mi
+      mountSources: true
+      sourceMapping: /project
       endpoints:
-    - name: http-3001
-- name: otherapplication2
-  container:
-    image: someimage2
-    endpoints:
-    - name: http-3002
+        - name: http-3000
-      targetPort: 3002
+          targetPort: 3000
-    env:
+commands:
+  - id: install
+    exec:
+      component: runtime2
+      commandLine: npm install
+      workingDir: /project
+      group:
+        kind: build
+        isDefault: true
-      - name: ABC
+  - id: run
-        value: "xyz"
+    exec:
+      component: runtime2
+      commandLine: npm start
+      workingDir: /project
+      group:
+        kind: run
+        isDefault: true
 ```

-Without the build guidance devfile spec, the proposed change here is to mention the dockerfile location in the metadata attribute.
-The attributes is a free form key-value pair and in the above example, a `alpha.build-dockerfile` key holds the dockerfile location; which would have otherwise been specified by the Dockerfile Build Guidance spec.
+Without the build guidance devfile spec, the proposed change here is to mention the docker build context and the dockerfile location in the metadata attribute.
+The attributes is a free form key-value pair and in the above example, `alpha.build-context` & `alpha.build-dockerfile` are used for the values; which would have otherwise been specified by the Dockerfile Build Guidance spec.

+To allow the Console to filter only devfile component containers, we use a `tool: console-import` key value pair attribute in the container component.
+Any other components in the devfile are ignored by the Console.

-Asides the devfile change, the POC PR would need to be updated to use the above devfile's image and endpoint.
+Asides the devfile change, the Dev Preview would need to be updated to use the above devfile's image in the future.

-Console's devfile import POC is using a `BuildConfig` to build the Dockerfile from the dockerfile path location, currently found from the context dir.
-The POC PR `BuildConfig` outputs it to an `ImageStreamTag`.
-However, the POC PR assumes the `ImageStream` and `ImageStreamTag` are all the same name as the application name.
+Console's devfile import Dev Preview is using a `BuildConfig` to build the Dockerfile from the dockerfile path location and build context directory.
+The `BuildConfig` outputs it to an `ImageStreamTag`.
+However, for the Dev Preview it assumes the `ImageStream` and `ImageStreamTag` are all the same name as the application name.
 This is tightly coupled and dependant on the information entered in the Console Devfile Import form and thus does not allow us to mention a custom image name in the devfile.

-If we want to decouple `ImageStream` and `ImageStreamTag` from the application name, so that a custom image name can be specified in the devfile's component container; then we would need to update the following files:
+If we want to decouple `ImageStream` and `ImageStreamTag` from the application name, so that a custom image name can be specified in the devfile's component container; then we would need to update the following information:
 1. `pkg/server/devfile-handler.go`
    - image stream name
    - build config output image stream tag